Introduction

 - Uses a Semaphore to control the number of concurrent requests.

-- Iterates over the chunks of data, sending each one to the Pinecone index.
+function that sends a batch of data to the Pinecone index and adds a callback function to release the Semaphore when the request is done. - Iterates over the chunks of data, sending each one to the Pinecone index.
 If an exception occurs during the upload, it tries to upload the failed batch again.
 If the second attempt also fails, it logs the exception and increments the failure count.

-The we apply the process_data function on the dataset:
+The we apply the process_data

 num_workers = 5